NoxFly/canvas/README.md

 **If you're interested, you can contribute doing pull requests, and starring this repo.**

-### Examples
-you can give a look at the examples folder that is enumering everything from the framework.

-Run `./examples/index.php` to test all examples.

-**Notes :** this repo shows some examples of an older version.

-Thus, some things can not work, or some examples are missing for all the last features.

 ## Browser compatibility
 Tested and works on `Firefox`, `Chrome`, `Edge`, `new Edge`, `Opera`.